Ethical Standards Advisories

 ESAs are considered direct extensions of the PRSA Code, and have the same force and effect as any provision within the PRSA Code.
-Designed to keep the PRSA Code timely through a formal process, ESAs provide practitioners specific guidance to deal with new situations and circumstances as they arise int he daily practice of public relations.
+Designed to keep the PRSA Code timely through a formal process, ESAs provide practitioners guidance to deal with new situations and circumstances as they arise int he daily practice of public relations.

+BEPS continues to build the ESA library.
+Your input with issues you are facing or have faced are the basis for ESA topics.
 Email your ESA suggestions to the PRSA Board of Ethics and Professional Standards.